 It is in the Road to Ruins – a juicy piece of Heavy Metal – where the lead really lets loose.
 Screaming around the stage like Marco Hietala during his best days, Amoth really deliver the goods.
-Pretty good riffing too in this piece of rocky delights.
+I truly loved the riffing in this piece of rocky delights.
 This one is true competition to Tattered Wings.
 And one of the tracks moving down a pretty straight line.

 Now, what to make of this album?